SpencerChristopher/FlaskWeb_Project_Root/README.md

 ### 3. Build and Run Containers

 Build the images and start the services in detached mode.
-The `docker-compose.override.yml` file is automatically used to enable live-reloading for development.
+The `docker-compose.override.yml` file is automatically used to enable live-reloading for development by mounting local directories and running the Flask development server.

 ```bash
 docker-compose up --build -d